-Mr. N appealed.12 He alleged that CSSD had improperly included his wife's income when it calculated his child support obligation.
+Mr. N appealed.13 He alleged that CSSD had improperly included his wife's income when it calculated his child support obligation.
 In addition, he indicated that he now worked part-time, and his wife was not working due to the new baby.
 Therefore, his income was not sufficient to support his current household of 6, after paying child support for four other children.

-Mr. N submitted 2015 and 2016 income information with his appeal, including his 2015 tax return and paystubs from his work at the E school.13 He had not yet finalized his 2016 summer employment, so that information was not in the initial record on appeal.
-Prior to the hearing, CSSD submitted a summary of Mr. N's income, as reported by his employers to the Alaska Department of Labor.14
+Mr. N submitted 2015 and 2016 income information with his appeal, including his 2015 tax return and paystubs from his work at the E school.
+He had not yet finalized his 2016 summer employment, so that information was not in the initial record on appeal.
+Prior to the hearing, CSSD submitted a summary of Mr. N's income as reported by his employers to the Alaska Department of Labor.
+He had not yet finalized his 2016